AlenToma/EntityWorker.Core/Documentation/LinqToSql.md

 FROM     person
 WHERE    (((
                                     CASE
-                                             WHEN person.firstname LIKE string[%Admin%] THEN 1
+                                             WHEN person.firstname LIKE String[%Admin%] THEN 1
                                              ELSE 0
                                     END) = 1
                   OR       ((